 Table of Contents

 There's a reason for this—and it's not because juries love motorcyclists.
 It's because when a 600-pound bike meets a 4,000-pound SUV, the person on the bike always loses.
-The injuries are catastrophic.
+According to the NHTSA, motorcyclists are 29 times more likely to die per mile traveled than passenger vehicle occupants.
+In Colorado alone, 131 motorcycle fatalities were recorded in 2023.
+The injuries sustained in these collisions are catastrophic.
 The medical bills are astronomical.
-And the insurance company knows exactly what a jury will think when they see the photos.
+Beyond the physical trauma, riders face a harsh reality: Colorado law requires helmets only for riders under 18 years old under C.R.S. § 42-4-1502, leaving many adult riders vulnerable to severe head injuries.
+When an insurance company sits down to evaluate a claim, they know exactly what a jury will think when they see the photos—images of a helpless rider versus tons of metal and glass.
+The disparity is undeniable, and the stakes are life and death.

 Average Motorcycle Accident Settlement Ranges